hivesolutions/appier/doc/templates.md

 ```

 The `list` handler in this example would render the template in
+`templates/cats/list.html.tpl` (read the [Structure](structure.md)
+documentation for more details on how the app file structure works).
-`templates/cats/list.html.tpl`.
-To improve the example, we would need
+To improve the example, we would need to retrieve the cats and use
-to retrieve the cats and use them in the template:
+them in the template:

 ```python
 cats = models.Cat.find()